Informatievlaanderen/generic-hypermedia-api-client/README.md

                 {
                     metadataCallback: (metadata) => console.log(metadata),
                     apiClient: client,
-                    followDocumentationLink: true, //If there's an api documentation link, it will be fetch.
+                    followDocumentationLink: true, //If there's an api documentation link, it will be fetched.
 You can set it to false if you want!
                     subjectStream: client.subjectStream
                 }
             );